Our Pro bono programme has grown to include a number of partnership programmes at local, national and international level.

 Free Representation Unit (FRU)

-This is an opportunity for students to advise and represent clients in the Employment and Social Security Tribunals after having undergone a training programme and intensive supervision from FRU legal officers.
+The opportunity is for students to advise and represent clients in the Employment and Social Security Tribunals after having undergone a training programme and intensive supervision from FRU legal officers.

 These dates are intensely popular so please do register and book as soon as a date is available.